 Driving out to the countryside with my family, there were road stands along the way that sold chicken puff pastries.
 If I would have had it my way, I would have stopped at every single one.
 Now, as an adult, every time I make spicy chicken puff pastries the process takes me right back to my childhood.

-Spicy chicken puff pastries are similar to the Turkish meat pastries I made last summer.
+My beloved spicy chicken puff pastry holds similarities to the Turkish meat pastries I made last summer.
 I think I have mentioned before that just about every country in the world has their own version of a meat or a vegetable wrapped in a pastry.
-It’s convenient, delicious, and portable!
+It's convenient, delicious, and portable!

-Finally, spicy chicken puff pastries are a favorite in my family.
-I prefer chicken, while my husband and son prefer the meat version.
+Finally, savory puff pastry recipes are a favorite in my family.
+I prefer chicken, while my husband and son prefer the meat version (pastelitos de carne).

 Spicy chicken puff pastries is a fun recipe to make with the kids because it's an assembly line process.
 Just make sure you rotate the tasks; I speak from personal experience.